CSULB police issue sex offender advisory

 Solis was convicted of assault with the intent to commit rape in 2011 and the type of victim he targets is adult females, according to the advisory.

-He is a 39 year old Hispanic male with brown eyes with brown eyes, at 5 feet 10 inches tall and 206 pounds.
+He is a 39 year old Hispanic male with brown eyes, at 5 feet 10 inches tall and 206 pounds.
 His vehicle is a 2016 blue Toyota Camry with a California license plate of 7NHU891.

 Leave a Comment